 How to Fix It:

-• Place your peace lily in a spot with bright, filtered light.
-Try somewhere as near to an east-facing window.
+- Put your peace lily somewhere that gets bright, filtered light.
+Look for somewhere as near to an east facing window.

-• Avoid direct sunlight as it can scorch the leaves.
-But make sure it gets enough light to thrive.
+- Don’t put it in direct sunlight as it can burn the leaves.
+But at the same time make sure it gets enough light to do well.

 3. Too Much Fertilizer